bytebase/bytebase.com-old/content/docs/en/disaster-recovery/point-in-time-recovery-for-mysql.md

 ## Restore in place

-Follow this section if you want to restore the database to a point in time in place.
+Follow this section if you want to perform an in-place database restore to a point in time.
 After the restoration, the database will be at the state of the specified point in time.

 The in-place restoration process involves the following steps.